Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 ```

 :::note
-This new structure is different from the `credit card info` structure that we defined, since it's used specifically for the operations.
+This new structure is different from the `credit card info` structure that we defined since it's used specifically for the operations.
 It must be referenced using the same name `credit card`, as the one that we used for our child data object earlier.
 :::

 ### Refactoring custom service code